 Since 2017, US GAAP has required management to assess an entity's ability to continue as a going concern.
-Subtopic 205-40 contains the requirements management must follow in conducting its assessment and the disclosures the entity may have to make as a result.
+Subtopic 205-40 contains the requirements management must follow in conducting its going concern assessment and the disclosures the entity may have to make as a result.
+Conducting a going concern assessment requires considerable judgment.

 Management's assessment is a two-step process that requires determining whether it is probable the entity will be unable to meet its obligations over a defined period.
 That period - referred to in this Handbook as the look-forward period - spans one year from the assessment date - i.e. the date the entity's financial statements are issued or are available to be issued.

-Because the assessment concludes on the assessment date, it reflects events or conditions that occurred after the reporting date up to the assessment date - i.e. subsequent events.
-Management must perform this assessment at each reporting period, so the look-forward period is continuously rolling forward.
+Because management's assessment concludes on the assessment date, it reflects events or conditions that occurred after the reporting date up to the assessment date -i.e. subsequent events.

+Management must perform the assessment at each reporting period, so the look-forward period is continuously rolling forward.

-The assessment - summarized as follows - may lead the entity to disclose information about the entity's ability to continue as a going concern but has no direct effect on the entity's basis of accounting.
+The assessment - summarized as follows - may lead the entity to disclose information about its ability to continue as a going concern but has no direct effect on its basis of accounting.